 National Museums Scotland

-National Museums Scotland have agreed to take our recordings and other material to form a National Archive of LGBT Lives as part of the Scottish Life Archive.
+The Scottish Life Archive at National Museums Scotland archives artworks and handwritten episodes from LGBT life stories collected by OurStory Scotland.
 The Scottish Life Archive is a rich research resource which comprises documentary and illustrative evidence.

 OurStory Scotland is concerned to rescue the evidence of our lives, and to have our stories recognised as an integral part of a diverse Scotland.
 Preserving this history will ensure a legacy for generations to come, keeping our stories alive.
 Contact us if you too can contribute.